 It’s a smart idea to inspect your property periodically for signs of termite damage.
 After all, what starts as a small infestation can grow into a major problem, resulting in significant property damage and unsafe living conditions.

-Do you think you might have a termite infestation?
-Keep an eye out or, in some cases, an ear out for the signs below.
+Keep an eye out or, in some cases, an ear out, for these 7 potential signs of termite infestation.

 1. “Flying Ants” or Swarmers